 WhatsApp is rolling out this feature to attract people to use the application for the maximum time and will have an upper hand on other digital transaction applications.
-Other digital transaction applications, Paytm have 180 million users in India while Google Tez gathered 12 million users in first four months after its launch.
+Other digital transaction applications, Paytm have 180 million users in while Google Tez gathered 12 million users in the first four months after its launch.

 The WhatsApp payment option is not visible for every user and is being introduced gradually.
-It is available in chats attachment menu along with gallery, location, contact, etc. Selecting payment takes the user to a disclaimer followed by a list of banks from where the users can select their respective bank.
+It is available in the chats attachment menu along with the gallery, location, contact, etc. Selecting payment takes the user to a disclaimer followed by a list of banks from where the users can select their respective banks.
 The users have to link their respective bank account with the WhatsApp application.
 Remember: the contact number of both the application and the account number must be same to allow the transaction.

-The Money will be sent through bank accounts linked to Unified Payment Interface (UPI), allowing transaction between two different bank accounts.
+The Money will be sent through bank accounts linked to Unified Payment Interface (UPI), allowing transactions between two different bank accounts.
 An additional advantage is that WhatsApp users can now have a transaction between different digital wallets.
 This feature is not available on other digital payment applications yet.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.